Softpick: No Attention Sink, No Massive Activations with Rectified Softmax: Scalability

 \subsection{Dead Attention Heads}

-We investigate why softpick may scale poorly to larger models.
-One hypothesis is that some attention heads remain dormant for long periods during training, which may hinder gradient flow or reduce effective capacity, effectively creating dead heads.
+We further investigate why softpick may scale poorly to larger models.
+Another hypothesis is that some attention heads remain dormant or dead for long periods during training, which may hinder gradient flow or reduce effective capacity.
 To test this, we run in-distribution inference on 5M tokens using checkpoints from 0 to 100k steps (every 10k).
 We label a head as dead if its maximum absolute output is close to zero ($\epsilon = 10^{-6}$) for a token and this holds for at least $95\%$ of tokens.

-The 340M model decreases from $17.19\%$ to $9.11\%$ dead heads over training, while the 1.8B model decreases from $42.87\%$ to $20.90\%$.
-This suggests larger models exhibit more dormant heads, in this case more than double the proportion of dead attention heads in the 1.8B model compared to the 340M model, which may reduce capacity and/or gradient flow.
+From Figure~\ref{fig:dead_head_percentage}, we can see that at the start of training, the weights are randomly initialized; therefore, dead heads have not yet emerged.
+However, after only the first 10k steps, we observe that the number of dead heads reaches its peak.
+Subsequently, this count consistently decreases until the end of training.
+The 340M model goes from $17.19\%$ to $9.11\%$ dead heads during training, while the 1.8B model decreases from $42.87\%$ to $20.90\%$.
+This suggests larger models exhibit more dead heads, which may reduce capacity and/or gradient flow at scale.
 Since our training is limited to 100B tokens, the continued decline in dead head percentage also suggests we may be undertraining, and scaling to trillion-token regimes may improve softpick’s scalability.
-Full trends across checkpoints are shown in Appendix~\ref{sec:dead_head_analysis} (Figure~\ref{fig:dead_head_percentage}).
+It is notable however that when the threshold is set to $\epsilon = 10^{-2}$, the 340M model still exhibits $22.66\%$ dead heads while the 1.8B model contains $50.39\%$ dead heads at the end of training.

+We also provide downstream evaluation when we actually zero out heads with output $\epsilon <0.01$ and $\epsilon < 1e^{-6}$ to support our arguments.
+As we see in Table~\ref{tab:downstream_zero}, masking out these dead attention heads at inference time damages the smaller 340M model much more than the larger 1.8B model.
+However, for both models, the difference in performance going from masking at $10^{-6}$ to $10^{-2}$ is nearly negligible, which supports the argument for setting a higher threshold for dead attention heads.